Vision-iOS/Documentation/README.md

 ### Specific objective
 Given an image, the objects present are recognized and shown to the user as sequences of strings that identify the objects.
 The user can use an image already in his library or take it right now.
-Before analyzing the image, the user can make changes on it to better select the object to be recognized.The application must be able to save the image with the information of the objects recognized in the user's gallery without modifying and/or deleting the original image.
+Before analyzing the image, the user can make changes on it to better select the object to be recognized.
+The application must be able to save the image with the information of the objects recognized in the user's gallery without modifying and/or deleting the original image.
-The photo gallery must be able to analyze the strings of the photos in order to show the user the images based on the search performed.
+The photo gallery must be able to analyze the strings of the photos to show the user the images based on the search performed.

 ### Expected results
 The purpose of the application development must grant:
-- Make searching more efficient by taking advantage of tags / strings saved as metadata in photos exported and saved by the application.
+- Make searching more efficient by taking advantage of tags/strings saved as metadata in photos exported and saved by the application.
 - Allow users to obtain information about an object or sets of objects they do not know.
 - Allow users to verify that an object or sets of objects match what they think they know.
 - Establish a basis to be able to use the application for other types of contexts (recognition of road signs, recognition of hazards, etc).